Career, Salary and Education Information

-As in many other construction trades, the work is physically demanding.
+As in many other construction trades, the work of glaziers is physically demanding.
 They spend most of the day standing, bending, or reaching, and they often must lift and maneuver heavy, cumbersome materials, such as large glass plates.
 Glaziers are often exposed to the weather while installing glass.
 They may be required to travel to different jobsites for commercial or residential work.

 Most glaziers work full time.

 Get the education you need: Find schools for Glaziers near you!